Nick Ramphal

 Proxy Contests and Activism Defense

-• Veris Residential, Inc. in its response to, and entry into a cooperation agreement with, Madison International Realty.
+• Veris Residential in its response to, and entry into a cooperation agreement with, Madison International Realty.

-• Veris Residential, Inc. in response to an unsolicited takeover bid by Kushner Companies.
+• Veris Residential in its response to an unsolicited takeover bid by Kushner Companies.

-• Medley Capital Corporation in connection with the defense of its three-way merger with Sierra Income Corporation and Medley Management Inc., including litigation in the Delaware Court of Chancery, a proxy contest and a settlement agreement.
+• Medley Capital Corporation in the defense of its three-way merger with Sierra Income Corporation and Medley Management Inc., including Delaware litigation and a proxy contest.

-• The board of directors of Walter Investment in connection with its adoption of a stockholder rights plan and in subsequent negotiations and settlement agreements reached with two shareholder activists.
+• The Board of Walter Investments in the adoption of a stockholder rights plan and settlement agreements with two shareholder activists.

 Financial Advisor Representations

-• A global financial institution, as financial advisor to Abraxis BioScience, in connection with Abraxis BioScience’s acquisition by Celgene in a cash and stock merger valued at USD2.9bn.
+• A global financial institution, as financial advisor, in connection with Abraxis BioScience’s acquisition by Celgene in a cash and stock merger valued at USD2.9bn.

-• Evercore, as financial advisor to A global insurance company, in connection with A global insurance company’s sale of Ascot Underwriting Holdings and its syndicate funding subsidiary to the Canadian Pension Plan Investment Board in a transaction valued at USD1.1bn.
+• Evercore, as financial advisor to a global insurance company, in the sale of Ascot Underwriting Holdings to the Canadian Pension Plan Investment Board in a transaction valued at USD1.1bn.

 Asset Management and Investment Management

-• A global financial institution in the sale of the USD34bn asset management business of Citibanamex (Mexico) to A global asset and investment manager, including Citibanamex’s concurrent entry into a joint venture with a global asset and investment manager covering retail distribution of asset management products.
+• A global financial institution in the sale of the USD34bn asset management business of Citibanamex (Mexico) to a global asset manager, including the parties’ entry into a joint venture covering the retail distribution of asset management products.

-• First Reserve in connection with its announced “structured secondary” recapitalization of its Fund XI interests to an investor group led by Pantheon Ventures and Intermediate Capital Group.
+• First Reserve in its announced “structured secondary” recapitalization of its Fund XI interests to an investor group led by Pantheon Ventures and ICG.

-• Delaware Investments in its “management lift out” joint venture with Jackson A financial services and digital payments company Partners.
+• Delaware Investments in its “management lift out” joint venture with Jackson Square Partners.

-• Legg Mason in connection with the adoption of management equity plans at its affiliated investment managers ClearBridge Investments and Royce & Associates.
+• Legg Mason in the adoption of management equity plans at its affiliated investment managers ClearBridge Investments and Royce & Associates.

 Restructurings and Workouts